MapsPeople/docs/src/android/v3/live-data/live-data-tutorial.md

 </mi-tabs>

 This is quite a simple implementation to get live data up and running and see it working.
 Say you want to get the occupancy of your locations and have the label update to reflect how many people are inside a room.
-First we will implement a way to setup liveTopics so we dont get too much data at once.
-Here we will create a LiveTopicCriteria that uses the currently viewed building together with listening on occupancy updates.
+First we will implement a way to setup `LiveTopics` so we dont get too much data at once.
+Here we will create a `LiveTopicCriteria` that uses the currently viewed building together with listening on occupancy updates.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>